aimacode/aima-java/aima-gui/README.md

 Graphical demo applications are available based on JavaFX (package `aima.gui.fx.applications`) and Swing (package `aima.gui.swing.applications`).
 Each platform-specific root package contains an integrated application providing access to all integrable applications.
 The individual applications are placed in sub-packages.

 Note that JavaFX and Swing applications are structured quite differently.
 They use different frameworks (sub-package framework) and also differ in function.
 The JavaFX framework is the newer of the two.
 It uses newer technology, its code design is more elegant (see the [Wiki](https://github.com/aimacode/aima-java/wiki)), and already now more applications are available.
-Execution of experiments can be controlled with just one button (try Mouse-Right on the Start button to toggle between StepMode and VeryFast.
+Execution of experiments can be controlled with just one button (try Mouse-Right on the Start button to toggle between StepMode and VeryFast).

 ![NQueensCspApp Demo Application](https://github.com/aimacode/aima-java/blob/AIMA3e/aima-gui/src/main/uml/NQueensCspApp.png)